YahooArchive/YaraParser/README.md

 ## Command Line Options

-__NOTE:__ All the examples bellow are using the jar file for running the application but you can also use the java class files after manullay compiling the code.
+__NOTE:__ All the examples bellow are using the jar file for running the application but you can also use the java class files after manually compiling the code.

 ### Train a parser